Are GMOs bad? Why do some people think GMOs are harmful?

 It’s important to remember that the price of food and feed products has fallen consistently during the last 50 years, due to the enormous improvements in the productivity of farmers.
 These productivity improvements are thanks to the adoption of new technologies and techniques, such as genetic engineering.

 Using GMOs in medicine

 Some GMOs are even helping to save lives.
 Since the 1980s, genetic engineering has been used to develop human insulin.
 Around five million Americans use genetically modified insulin, the demand for which would not be met without the use of GMOs.

 Researchers are also studying the use of monoclonal antibodies produced in GMO tobacco plants as a potential drug treatment to combat Ebola.
 In fact, vaccines derived from GMO techniques are already preventing diseases such as hepatitis A and B, diphtheria, tetanus, pertussis and polio.
 Other GMO vaccines for which non-GMO methods have been ineffective are also under development.
 These include vaccines to fight cholera, malaria and other diseases.

 To find out more about how GMOs are being used outside of food production, you can read our article on the other uses of GMOs.

 There’s so much more to learn about GMOs; their incredible benefits and potential drawbacks.
 So, get to know the facts before you decide for yourself.
 Not sure if it’s a myth or a fact?
-Read our GMO mythbuster guide to find out the truth behind the rumours you’ve heard about GMOs.
+Read our GMO Mythbusters guide to find out the truth behind the rumors you’ve heard about GMOs.